danagk/spotify-rework/README.md

 ### Data Driven Questions
 1. What cities are trendsetters or early adopters in music taste?
 Does this change across genres or years?
 How do they influence other cities?
 2. How do musical themes affect crime?
-Can we predict crime based on the type of music people listen to?
+Can we predict crime based on the type of music people (loudness, beats, pitches, etc) listen to?
 3. How do musical tastes/themes/lyrics change based on current events?

 ## Dataset 1